00000vish/PUBG_NO_RECOIL_MANAGER/README.md

 ###  THIS TOOL JUST UPDATE LOGITECH DRIVER PROFILE THATS ALL.

-This tool does not hack or modify memory.
+This tool does not hack or modify memory or games files.

 This tool use audio messages to let you know which recoil you have equiped and or messages.